 Be aware that some conversions require an authorization from the Administrative Housing Tribunal, acting as a specialized tribunal.
 Under an Act respecting the Administrative Housing Tribunal a conversion will be allowed (or not) following a ruling.
 This ruling is absolutely necessary, if an immovable has, or had within the 10 years preceding the application for authorization, at least one dwelling (as defined in Article 1 of the Act respecting the Administrative Housing Tribunal).

 As this could result in lengthy delays, it is advisable to initiate the application as soon as possible.
 It is also recommended at this early stage of the process to retain the services of a lawyer.
 The latter will handle the many inherent proceedings.
-He will also represent you before the Rental board.
+He will also represent you before the Administrative Housing Tribunal.

 Preparation of the cadastral plan and of the declaration of co-ownership

-Alongside the proceedings initiated before the Rental Board, one should retain the services of a land surveyor and a notary to set up the divided co-ownership.
+Alongside the proceedings initiated before the Administrative Housing Tribunal, one should retain the services of a land surveyor and a notary to set up the divided co-ownership.
 The former prepares the cadastral plan, before the publication of the declaration of co-ownership and the latter will draft the said declaration and oversee its publication.

 The notary chosen must master the concept inherent to converting an immovable into divided co-ownership, because he will more particularly have to provide specific clauses in the declaration of co-ownership to adequately complete the division of the immovable between the co-owners.
 For example, he will need to include certain provisions regarding the partition that ends indivision and others on the reallocation of existing hypothecs.
 We remind you that the declaration of co-ownership may not be published, as long as the new cadastral plan has not been duly formalized in the Land Register of Quebec.
 Once those steps completed, the immovable held in divided co-ownership may then benefit from it various advantages.

-If a conversion requires obtaining a ruling from the Rental Board, the authorization must be attached to the declaration of co-ownership.
+If a conversion requires obtaining a ruling from the Administrative Housing Tribunal, the authorization must be attached to the declaration of co-ownership.
 Failure to publish the declaration of co-ownership

 in the land register within one year following the ruling, will render it ineffective.
 However, the Board may extend that period for reasonable cause, provided the application is submitted before the expiry of that period.